evagoras/commandbox-osgi/README.md

 ```
 osgi convert file path=gson-2.8.5.jar bundleName=com.mycompany.myproject bundleVersion=1.0.0
 ```
-Based on the docs, you can then use your bundle in CFML:
+Based on the docs, you can then use your bundle in CFML.
+Currently this only works with Lucee, Adobe might add it for their 2020 release.
 ```
 createObject( "java", "com.google.gson.GsonBuilder", "com.mycompany.myproject", "1.0.0" );
 ```